GLOBAL MARKETS-Bond scares linger, investors look to Powell | Business

 GLOBAL MARKETS-Bond scares linger, investors look to Powell

 Worries about lofty U.S. bond yields hit global shares on Thursday as investors waited to see if Federal Reserve Chair Jerome Powell would address concerns about a rapid rise in long-term borrowing costs.
-The spectre of higher U.S. bond yields also undermined low-yielding, safe-haven assets, such as the yen, the Swiss franc, and gold.
+The spectre of high U.S. bond yields also undermined low-yielding, safe-haven assets, such as the yen, the Swiss franc and gold.

-Benchmark 10-year U.S. Treasuries slipped to 1.453%.
-They earlier touched their highest levels since a one-year high of 1.614% set last week on bets on a strong economic recovery aided by government stimulus and progress in vaccination programs.
+Benchmark 10-year U.S. Treasuries were at 1.458% .
+They earlier touched their highest levels since a one-year high of 1.614% set last week on bets on a strong economic recovery aided by government stimulus and progress in vaccination programmes.
 "Equities and yields continue to both drive and thwart one another," said James Athey, investment director at Aberdeen Standard Investments.

 E-mini S&P futures slipped 0.2%.
-Futures for the Nasdaq, the leader of the post-pandemic rally, fell 0.1%, earlier hitting a two-month low.
-Tech shares are vulnerable because their lofty valuation has been supported by expectations of a prolonged period of low-interest rates.
+Futures for the Nasdaq, the leader of the post-pandemic rally, fell 0.3% , earlier hitting a two-month low.
+Tech shares are vulnerable because their lofty valuation has been supported by expectations of a prolonged period of low interest rates.

 The market will also have to grapple with a huge increase in debt sales after rounds of stimulus to deal with a recession triggered by the pandemic.
 The issue is not limited to the United States, with the 10-year UK Gilts yield on Wednesday touching 0.796%, near last week's 11-month high of 0.836%, after the government unveiled much higher borrowing.